-Lighting - A draft External Lighting Strategy has been shared with Environmental Health who advise that, should permission be grated, they would require a condition be imposed in respect of the submission a final lighting scheme.
-Condition 20 of the outline approval required the submission of a lighting design strategy.
+Lighting - A draft External Lighting Strategy was shared with Environmental Health who advised that, should permission be grated, they would require a condition be imposed in respect of the submission a final lighting scheme.
+However, Condition 20 of the outline approval required the submission of a lighting design strategy so there is no requirement to imposed a further condition.